ninbura/synergy-listener/README.md

 ### 2. clone this repository into `c:/repos`

-if you'd rather clone to a different location make sure to change the path in the `Register-ScheduledTask` command below.
+if you'd rather clone to a different location make sure to change the path in the `Register-ScheduledTask` command below

 ### 3. change parameters in `synergy-listener.ps1`